 - Florida Education Finance Program (FEFP).
 Revenue received for current operations under this program.
 Included in the FEFP are the supplemental academic instruction allocation, and categorical program funding for instructional materials, mental health assistance, turnaround supplemental services, research-based reading instruction, safe schools, student transportation, teachers classroom supply assistance and digital classrooms. - 3315 Workforce Development.
 Amounts received from state-funded programs for adult general education, career certificate, applied technology diploma and apprenticeship programs. - 3316 Workforce Development Capitalization Incentive Grant.
 Grant funds provided by the state to defray the costs associated with the start-up or expansion of workforce development programs. - Workforce Education Performance Incentives.
 To account for workforce education performance incentives identified in the General Appropriations Act. - 3318 Adults With Disabilities.
-Amounts received from the state to fund programs serving adults with disabilities. - 3320 State Auto License, Capital Outlay and Debt Service (CO&DS).
+Amounts received from the state to fund programs serving adults with disabilities.

+- 3320 State Auto License, Capital Outlay and Debt Service (CO&DS).
 Since January 1, 1953, all state appropriations for CO&DS have been secured through the first receipts from the sale of state automobile license tags.
 The amount is computed pursuant to section 1010.57, Florida Statutes (F.S.).
 These funds are earmarked for approved CO&DS by the Constitution of the State of Florida and Florida Administrative Code. - 3321 CO&DS Distributed.
 Funds remitted by the state to the school district that are available for approved projects. - CO&DS Withheld for SBOE/COBI Bonds.
 Article XII, section 9 of the Constitution of the State of Florida authorizes the State Board of Education (SBOE) to sell bonds and revenue certificates for and on behalf of district school boards.
 These bonds, when issued, must be retired from a portion of the CO&DS funds available to participating school districts.
 The state acts as fiscal and paying agent for the school districts and computes the annual requirement for reserves, principal, interest and other debt service items.
-The debt service requirement is deducted from the school district's CO&DS funding, and the amounts needed for reporting these items are provided by FDOE.

-agent for SBOE bonds and plan review.
+The debt service requirement is deducted from the school district's CO&DS funding, and the amounts needed for reporting these items are provided by FDOE. - 3323 CO&DS Withheld for Administrative Expenditure.
+The state acts as paying agent for SBOE bonds and plan review.
 The Constitution of the State of Florida authorizes a minor charge for these services.
-This is a book entry provided by FDOE after the fiscal year end.
-3325 Interest on Undistributed CO&DS.
-Interest earnings on CO&DS funds held in trust for distribution to school districts in the subsequent fiscal year.
-3326 SBOE/COBI Bond Interest.
+This is a book entry provided by FDOE after the fiscal year end. - Interest on Undistributed CO&DS.
+Interest earnings on CO&DS funds held in trust for distribution to school districts in the subsequent fiscal year. - 3326 SBOE/COBI Bond Interest.
 Interest earnings from required reserve maintained during the first three years of each SBOE bond issue, as provided by the resolution authorizing sale of SBOE bonds.
-The reserve is invested by the state and each school district is credited with its pro rata share of interest earnings, which will be provided by FDOE.
-Diagnostic and Learning Resources Centers.
-Funds for use in promotion of an 3335 exceptional child program, which are usually restricted by an approved plan or budget.
-3337 School Breakfast Supplement.
+The reserve is invested by the state and each school district is credited with its pro rata share of interest earnings, which will be provided by FDOE. - 3335 Diagnostic and Learning Resources Centers.
+Funds for use in promotion of an exceptional child program, which are usually restricted by an approved plan or budget. - 3337 School Breakfast Supplement.
 Revenue received for the elementary student breakfast supplement pursuant to ss.
-595.405 and 595.406, F.S.
-3338 School Lunch Supplement.
-State reimbursement to the school districts for required matching of federal funds.
-3341 Sales Tax Distribution [s.
+595.405 and 595.406, F.S. - 3338 School Lunch Supplement.
+State reimbursement to the school districts for required matching of federal funds. - 3341 Sales Tax Distribution [s.
 212.20(6)(d)6.a., F.S.].
-Sales tax revenue provided to school districts in lieu of amounts previously provided from pari-mutuel wagering.
-3342 State Forest Funds.
-Amounts received by those school districts in which a state forest is located.
-3343 State License Tax.
+Sales tax revenue provided to school districts in lieu of amounts previously provided from pari-mutuel wagering. - 3342 State Forest Funds.
+Amounts received by those school districts in which a state forest is located. - 3343 State License Tax.
 Receipts provided from mobile home licenses in accordance with s.
 320.081, F.S.
-3344 District Discretionary Lottery Funds.
-Funding allocated from the Educational Enhancement Trust Fund pursuant to appropriation by the legislature.
-3350-State Categorical Programs.
-3372 3355 Class Size Reduction Operating Funds.
-Revenue received in accordance with s.
-1011.685, F.S., to be used to reduce class size as required in s.
-1003.03, F.S.
-3361 Florida School Recognition Funds.
-Funding for the Florida School Recognition Program awarded to schools that sustain high performance or demonstrate substantial improvement in student performance, pursuant to s.
-1008.36, F.S.
-3363 Excellent Teaching Program.
-Revenue received to fund monetary incentives and bonuses, including the employer's share of payroll taxes and retirement contributions for teachers who qualify for national board certification in accordance with s.
-1012.72, F.S.
-(Dale Hickam Excellent Teaching